Al Khidmat Foundation To Organize Daylong Free Medical Camp On Feb 16 - UrduPoint

 Al Khidmat Foundation To Organize Daylong Free Medical Camp On Feb 16

-Al Khidmat Foundation, a welfare organization of Jamat e Islami Pakistan, will organize a daylong free medical camp on February 16 (Sunday) at Latifabad area of Hyderabad in which specialist professors and doctors will attend the patients
+Al Khidmat Foundation, a welfare organization of Jamaat-e-Islami Pakistan, will organize a day long free medical camp on February 16 (Sunday) at Latifabad area of Hyderabad in which professors and specialist doctors will attend the patients and provide free medicines to them

-HYDERABAD, (UrduPoint / Pakistan Point News - 10th Feb, 2020 ) :Al Khidmat Foundation, a welfare organization of Jamat e Islami Pakistan, will organize a daylong free medical camp on February 16 (Sunday) at Latifabad area of Hyderabad in which specialist professors and doctors will attend the patients.
+HYDERABAD, (UrduPoint / Pakistan Point News - 12th Feb, 2020 ) :Al Khidmat Foundation, a welfare organization of Jamaat-e-Islami Pakistan, will organize a day long free medical camp on February 16 (Sunday) at Latifabad area of Hyderabad in which professors and specialist doctors will attend the patients and provide free medicines to them.

+The Director General Health Services Sindh Dr Mubeen Ahmed Memon and Additional Inspector General Hyderabad Walliullah Dal will inaugurate free medical camp at about 9:30 a.m on Sunday at Al Khidmat Foundation hospital near Comprehensive school, Latifabad unit -09.

 The organizer Asghar Ali Yousifzai in a statement said that all patients will be given free medicines and consultation facilities in the camp.